 At St. Stephen’s we tend to have two types of Masses: High Mass and Low Mass.

 Low Mass is generally a “Said” service, that is a Mass without any chanting, singing or musical accompaniment.
 There is no procession and the Priest is generally without servers but on some occasions may have one.
-Low Masses generally occur during Weekdays and on Sundays were a Choral Matins is our principal service.
+Low Masses generally occur during Weekdays and on Sundays when a Choral Matins is our principal service.

 At St. Stephen’s High Mass is almost always a “Sung” service, that is a Mass with chanting, singing and hymns.
 There will be organ music, a choir, and multiple servers with the Priest.
-On most Sundays we attempt to have a Solemn High Mass so that there is also a Deacon and Sub-deacon for the service.
+On most Sundays, we attempt to have a Solemn High Mass so that there is also a Deacon and Sub-deacon for the service.